rkaarsgaard/rkaarsgaard.github.io/_pages/group.md

 ### Current students and postdocs

-- Joachim Tilsted Kristensen (PhD at Oslo University, 2022--; co-supervised with Michael Kirkedal Thomsen)
+- Joachim Tilsted Kristensen (PhD at University of Oslo, 2022--; co-supervised with Michael Kirkedal Thomsen)
 - Malin Altenmüller (postdoc at University of Edinburgh, 2024--; co-advised with Chris Heunen)
 - Wang Fang (postdoc at University of Edinburgh, 2024--; co-advised with Chris Heunen)